CloudGlance - Document Intelligence Platform

 • a trustworthy face that reflected maturity

-• a platform structure that made sense to older users
+• a platform structure that made sense to experienced, non-technical users

 • a navigation system that always showed "where you are"